good-enough-technology/CircuitPython_sensirion_i2c_driver/docs/logging_debugging.rst

 ===================

-Every module of this package uses the `Python Logging Facility`_ to log debug messages, warnings etc. This page gives a quick overview how it works.
+Every module of this package uses the `Python Logging Facility`_ to log debug messages, warnings etc when run on a Single Board Computer (SBC).
+It uses the `adafruit_logging` library for CircuitPython when run on embedded hardware, which is a CPython compatible alternative.
+This page gives a quick overview how the logging works.

 Usage
 -----